rohancragg/blog-notes/docs/misc/git-bash.md

 kubectl completion bash > ~/bash_completion.d/kubectl
 echo "source ~/bash_completion.d/kubectl" >> ~/.bashrc
 ```

+!!! info
+    ** What is Kubectl? **

+    Kubectl is a command line tool for controlling Kubernetes clusters.

 ### Coolness pt.2 - Using Git Bash as an Integrated Shell in VSCode